stlab/libraries/libraries/channel/join.md

   - kind: parameters
     list:
       - name: e
-        description: Executor which is used to schedule the resulting task
+        description: Executor which shall be used to execute the resulting task
       - name: f
         description: Callable object that implements the task.
 Its parameters correspond to the results from the upstream receivers.
 It is called when all upstream receiver have provided its values.
       - name: upstream_receiver
         description: The upstream receiver.
   - kind: result
-    description: Returns a future that joins all passed arguments
+    description: a future that joins all passed arguments
 ---